 Payment voucher.
-Form 720-V, Payment Voucher, must be included with Form 720 and your payment if you have a balance due on line 10 of Form 720.
+Form 720-V, Payment Voucher, must be included with Form 720 if you have a balance due on line 10 of Form 720 and you are making your payment by check or money order.

 Payment of Taxes

 Generally, semimonthly deposits of excise taxes are required.
 A semimonthly period is the first 15 days of a month (the first semimonthly period) or the 16th through the last day of a month (the second semimonthly period).